hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/lectures_and_discourses/813_discipleship.md

 We are like moths plunging into the flaming fire, knowing that it will burn us, knowing that the senses only burn us, that they only enhance desire.
 "Desire is never satiated by enjoyment; enjoyment only increases desire as butter fed into fire increases the fire."
-(Bhâgavata, IX. xix.14.)
+(Bhāgavata, IX. xix.14.)
 Desire is increased by desire.
 Knowing all this, people still plunge into it all the time.
 Life after life they have been going after the objects of desire, suffering extremely in consequence, yet they